isaacalves/youtubefeed-react/README.md

 ## todo

-* bug when loading detail page
+* better implementation for router and detail page
   * redirect detail page to list if no location
-* a header for each view
 * add hover effects to list thumbnail
 * test in browsers
+* setup build
+* deploy

 ## todo later

+* refactor css
+* a header for each view
 * url params in detail page instead of sending props as state?
 * component based css approach (other than using bootstrap-sass)?
   * https://www.smashingmagazine.com/2017/01/styled-components-enforcing-best-practices-component-based-systems/